We’re all prone to having a critical spirit. Our natural tendency is to complain and criticize.

 Maybe you will get hurt again.
 But maybe something great will happen.
 Either way, tomorrow is always a new day.
 God’s mercies are new every morning.
 Hang your hat on that.

 Maybe you will get hurt again.
 But maybe something great will happen.
 Either way, tomorrow is a new day.
 God's mercies are new every morning.
 Hang your hat on that.
-Click To Tweet
+Share on X6.
+Pray for God To Change Your Heart.

 Of course, we don’t have the ability to change our own hearts without the intervention of the Holy Spirit.